OluwatobiAkintokun/Contact-Center-Analysis-Power-BI/README.md

 Insight: Based on this analysis, 72.92% of customer's issues were resolved, while 27.08% were unresolved.
 A target resolution rate of 95% or higher is often considered good practice.
 The goal is to ensure that many customer issues are effectively resolved during the initial interaction, minimizing the need for follow-up contacts.
 Resolving customer issues promptly is crucial for customer retention.
 High unresolved rates may lead to customer churn, as dissatisfied customers may seek alternatives.
 Prioritizing issue resolution not only distinguishes businesses in the market but also contributes to attracting and retaining customers.
 To ensure that calls are resolved as quickly as possible in a contact center, here are my recommendations for the Contact Center Manager:
 - Use real-time analytics to regularly track key performance metrics, such as call volume, agent availability, and resolution times.
 This helps to analyse the reasons for unresolved calls, and also to implement strategies for improvement.
 This could involve additional training for agents, process improvements, or enhancements to self-service options.
-- Invest in advanced call routing systems that direct calls to the most appropriate department.
-Efficient routing ensures that customers are connected to the right team quickly, minimizing transfer times and resolution delays.
 - Implement knowledge management systems that empower agents to quickly access relevant information and solutions.
 A centralized repository of FAQs, troubleshooting guides, knowledge hub, and best practices can quicken issue resolution and reduce the need for lengthy research.

 #